 Historical overview of environmental impacts and human expectations from the first settlement of Aotearoa to the present.

 Environmental history of New Zealand, with specific focus on the interaction between humans and their environment that has occurred since the arrival of humans about 800 years ago.
-As one of the last land masses on earth to be settled by humans, and with endemic flora and fauna long isolated from evolutionary trajectories elsewhere, Aotearoa New Zealand is seen as an outstanding 'laboratory' of environmental interaction.
+As one of the last land masses on earth to be settled by humans, and with endemic flora and fauna long isolated from evolutionary trajectories elsewhere, Aotearoa New Zealand is seen as an outstanding 'laboratory' of environmental interaction and rapid environmental degradation.
 With two main pulses of settlement, it offers unique opportunities for comparative studies of human modifications of the environment and human responses to such change.
 Here we embed both colonial and indigenous perspectives of the environment, and how our shifting gaze and values of "nature" have changed over time, and how these ideals are codified in law.
 We are concerned with understanding human attitudes to their natural surroundings, human modifications of this environment, and human responses to these changes.

 |Paper title||Environmental History of New Zealand|